 Broadly, my research is on visual perception.
 I am particularly interested how the brain generates a vivid representation of the 3-D world from the two 2-D images on the backs of our eyes.
 If you look at an object and wink your eyes back and forth, you will notice that each of our eyes gets a slightly different view of the world.
 Our visual system uses these small differences in the images on our retinas to recover information about the 3-D layout of the environment.
 This is called stereoscopic vision and is the basis of 3-D Movies, Magic Eye stereograms, and many other 3-D visual displays.
 My theoretical research on stereoscopic vision aims to identify and evaluate possible sources of information contained in the two eyes' images to determine whether or not they contribute to single vision and 3-D perception.

 In addition to studying how the brain processes information from the two eyes, I am also interested in how it processes information from two or more senses.
 We live in a multi-sensory world filled with colours, sounds, smells, etc. How does the brain combine all these bits of information to come up with a single sensible representation?
 In my lab we explore cases where the brain is fooled or biased into choosing one solution over another based on what types of information we provide the observer.
-A couple of simple demonstrations are available for viewing on my personal homepage (http://www2.psy.uq.edu.au/~grove) under the Research link.

-a) Relationship values and couple relationship satisfaction in diverse cultural groups.
+a) Relationship standards and couple relationship satisfaction in diverse cultural groups.
 In this work we are examining how values about what constitutes a good relationship vary across cultures, and how those values relate to satisfaction within couple relationships.

 b) On the decision to cohabit.
 This study will examine values people hold about when a couple should cohabit, and how cohabiting couples’ relationship satisfaction is affected by the values they hold.